WKVP: Sale to Merlin Media, IQ 106.9

-On December 6, 2011, Merlin Media, LLC announced it would acquire WKDN from Family Radio, a sale that was completed on March 6, 2012.
-After the sale, Family Radio continued to program WKDN through a local marketing agreement while Merlin constructed new facilities for the station.
+On December 6, 2011, Randy Michaels' Merlin Media announced it would acquire WKDN from Family Radio, a sale that was completed on March 6, 2012.
+After the sale, Family Radio continued to program WKDN through a local marketing agreement while Merlin constructed new facilities.
+The company hired then-WBT morning host Al Gardner, a radio veteran and Philadelphia native, as program director for the station.